climatepolicyradar/knowledge-graph/docs/users/creating-an-account.md

 - Head to your inbox, and follow the instructions in the email to verify your address.
 **NOTE:** This validation step is the first of many, and your account won't be created yet!
 This stage of validation will just send an approval request to the platform's admin!
 You still need to jump through a few more hoops before you can start editing.
-- If an admin isn't walking you through this process themselves, go and hassle them until they've pushed the right buttons.
-They should be taken through a workflow which looks something like this
+- If an admin isn't walking you through this process themselves, go and hassle them on slack until they've pushed the right buttons.
+If you need it, the concepts store can give you [a full list of current admin accounts](https://climatepolicyradar.wikibase.cloud/wiki/Special:ListUsers/sysop)!
+- The admin should be taken through a workflow which looks something like this

 ![](./images/confirm-account-requests.png)
 ![](./images/confirm-this-account.png)